scran_blocks

 ◆ average_vectors_weighted() [2/2]

-void scran_blocks::average_vectors_weighted ( size_t n,
+void scran_blocks::average_vectors_weighted ( const std::size_t n,

 std::vector< Stat_ * > in,

-const Weight_ w,
+const Weight_ *const w,

-Output_ out,
+Output_ *const out,

-bool skip_nan
+const bool skip_nan )

 Compute a weighted average of parallel elements across multiple arrays.
+For example, we can average statistics across blocks using weights computed with compute_weights().

 Template Parameters